Published: October 29, 2020 • Updated: January 30, 2024 • 11 min read

 Your unconscious won’t even let you see ideas that involve painful schleps.
 That’s schlep blindness. — Paul Graham

-Adam Wathan, CSS Utility Classes and “Separation of Concerns.”.
-Makes a thorough, thoughtful case against the dominant CSS strategies of today, and a case for a functional, utility-first style exemplified in Wathan’s library TailwindCSS.
-I’ve fought some of these battles myself, the advice rings true, and the patterns he describes feel really comfortable to me.
+Adam Wathan, CSS Utility Classes and “Separation of Concerns”.
+Makes a thoughtful case against the dominant CSS strategies of today, and for a functional, utility-first style exemplified in Wathan’s library TailwindCSS.
+The patterns he describes feels comfortable to me.

 When you think about the relationship between HTML and CSS in terms of “separation of concerns”, it’s very black and white.
 You either have separation of concerns (good!), or you don’t (bad!).
 This is not the right way to think about HTML and CSS.
 Instead, think about dependency direction. — Adam Wathan